-We use a range of teaching and learning styles to meet the PSHE and citizenship requirements of the National Curriculum.
+We use a range of teaching and learning styles to meet the PSHE requirements of the National Curriculum.
+We have a scheme of work called 'My life' which is progressive from key stage one, lower key stage two and upper key stage two.
 We emphasise active learning by including the children in discussions, investigations and problem-solving activities.
-We encourage the children to take part in a range of tasks that promote active citizenship, for example charity fundraising, the planning of special school events (such as an assembly or open evening), or involvement in helping other individuals or groups less fortunate than themselves.
+We also encourage the children to take part in a range of tasks that promote active citizenship, for example charity fundraising, the planning of special school events (such as an assembly or open events) or involvement in helping other individuals or groups less fortunate than themselves.
 We organise classes in such a way that pupils are able, through discussion, to set agreed classroom rules of behaviour, and resolve any conflicts.
 We offer children the opportunity to hear visiting speakers, such as health workers, police and local clergy, whom we invite into the school to talk about their role in creating a positive and supportive local community.

-PSHE and citizenship curriculum planning
+PSHE curriculum planning